Statement Balance vs. Current Balance: What’s the Difference?

 When Do You Get Charged Interest?

-Assuming you don't have a promotional 0% APR offer, credit card issuers charge you interest when you "revolve" part of your balance from one billing cycle to the next.
-In other words, when you pay less than the statement balance.
+Credit card issuers charge you interest when you carry part of your balance from one billing cycle to the next—in other words, when you pay less than the statement balance.

 If you pay less than the statement balance, the amount left over revolves to your next billing period and starts accruing interest.
 New purchases also begin to accrue interest immediately.
 Similarly, balance transfers and cash advances can immediately accrue interest even if you've paid the statement balance in full.